bmordan/udemy-ramda-course-notes/_posts/2018-01-03-assignment-02-solution.md

 # {{page.title}}

-There are is no one correct way to solve this problem.
-Here is my walk through for the final assignment.
+There is no one correct way to solve this problem.
+Here is my walk through for the final assignment solution.
+I used these Ramda functions;

-For inputs I am being passed the grid (an array of arrays), and the reference of the last played counter.
-The output is an array of arrays, the references of 4 connected counters.

-I am going to need to lookup references around the lastPlayed reference.
-I will have to deal with null and undefined references.
-I also will have to lookup in two related directions.

-Here are the Ramda functions I have used:

 ```js
 const {